griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/08_vectorized_docs.md

 If you ask the question: "Tell me how ShotGrid thinks about updating task dates and what are the general rules?"

-When provided with the api documentation, the Agent will do the following:
+When provided with the API documentation, the Agent will do the following:
 ```json
 Thought: To answer this question, I need to search the ShotGrid API documentation for
 information about updating task dates.
 I will use the VectorStoreClient action to do